icemac/icemac.songbeamer/README.rst

 Supported Python version
 ========================

-Runs on Python 3.2 and 3.3 is required.
+Runs on Python 3.5 up to 3.7 and PyPy3.
 Older Python versions are not supported.

 Running Tests